sehrope/node-pg-spice/README.md

 pg-spice uses the [debug](https://github.com/visionmedia/debug) package for logging.
 By default all logging is disabled.

-The SQL for all calls to `pg.Client.query(...)` is optionally logged to debug sub logger named `pg-spice:sql`.
+The SQL for all calls to `pg.Client.query(...)` is optionally logged to a debug sub logger named `pg-spice:sql`.
+This works for both named parameters and numbered parameters.

 To display the SQL execute your node.js program like this:

     DEBUG=pg-spice:sql node foo.js

+Then a file such as foo.js:

+    client.query("SELECT * FROM my_table WHERE some_thing = 'foobar'", [], function(err, result) {
+      /* do something */
+    });

+Would output:

+    pg-spice:sql SELECT * FROM my_table WHERE some_thing = 'foobar' +0ms

 # Options